apollo-fyi/apollo-docs/docs/deleting_events.md

 the current event and prevent all future occurrences.

-To delete a recurring event without also deleting an individual event, use the `!edit` command and select the option to modify a recurring series.
+To delete a recurring event without also deleting an individual event, use the `/edit` command and select the option to modify a recurring series.
 After selecting the series you'd like to delete, select the option to delete the series.